Small Animal FAQs

 Yes.
 Alfalfa is actually the forage of choice for pregnant and lactating rabbits as well as young, growing rabbits.
 Alfalfa contains a higher calorie and protein content compared to grass forages.
 Alfalfa can also benefit older rabbits and underweight rabbits to regain and maintain muscle and adequate body weight.

-- What percentage of a small animal’s diet should be made up of Standlee Premium Wester Forage bagged long stem forage?
+- What percentage of a small animal’s diet should be made up of Standlee Premium Products bagged long stem forage?

 All small companion animals should eat a manufactured pelleted feed intended specifically for that type of animal.
 These manufactured pellets contain critical added minerals and vitamins that are not in adequate amounts in long stem forage.
 Long stem forage is beneficial to add to the diets of small animals as an additional source of nutrients and a mechanism to eliminate boredom and maintain proper dental health.
 The amount of supplemental long stem forage that should be added depends on the animal but typically ranges from 20 – 30% of the total diet.